foreverfl/vscode/docs/setup/enterprise.md

 You can control the `extensions.allowed` setting by using [device management](#device-management).
 Use the `AllowedExtensions` VS Code policy, which overrides the `extensions.allowed` setting.
 The value of this policy is a JSON string that contains the allowed extensions.

 > [!IMPORTANT]
 > If there's a syntax error in the policy value, the `extensions.allowed` setting is not applied.
-You can check the Window log in VS Code for errors (press `kb(workbench.action.showCommands)` and enter **Show Window Log**).
+You can check the Window log in VS Code for errors (press `Ctrl+Shift+P` and enter **Show Window Log**).
 In the Settings editor (`kb(workbench.action.openSettings)`), you can see a warning message for the `Extensions: Allowed` setting that the setting value was not applied.

 ![Settings editor showing a warning message for the 'Extensions: Allowed' setting.](images/enterprise/allowed-extensions-not-applied.png)